 Employers must also be fair when planning weekend rotations.
 The person with the most seniority should get the first choice on which weekend they want to work all the way down to the employee with the least seniority.
 Managers should be sure to emphasize to those at the bottom of the seniority scale that they will eventually move up as employees quit and new ones replace them.
 The company might also consider adding weekend premium pay to attract employees to the job in the first place.

-Tensions around the office can get especially high when multiple employees want to be off work for the same holidays but the business needs to retain coverage on those days.
-Besides the actual holidays like Thanksgiving Day and Christmas Day, many people want to add several days of PTO to extend their time away from the office as long as possible.
+Besides the actual day of the holiday, like Thanksgiving Day and Christmas Day, many people want to add several days of PTO to extend their time away from the office as long as possible.
 Unfortunately, agreeing to this arrangement can leave a small business with staff shortages and unhappy customers.
 Here are some steps employers can take to keep holiday schedules as fair as possible:

-4. Once managers have created the holiday coverage schedule, they should distribute it in plenty of time for employees to schedule their holiday events around work.
+Once managers have created the holiday schedule, they should distribute it in plenty of time for employees to schedule their holiday events around work.

 When employees must work on actual holidays, aim for consistent and fair holiday rotation.
 For example, count the number of employees expected to work on a holiday and the specific holidays the business must remain open.
 Managers can then divide up the group and assign them to holiday coverage based on factors communicated to them earlier.